Linux Containers

 script: ...

-Containers on Community Cluster can use maximum 8.0 CPUs and up to 24 GB of memory.
+Containers on Cirrus Cloud Cluster can use maximum 8.0 CPUs and up to 32 GB of memory.
+Memory limit is tied to the amount of CPUs requested.
+For each CPU you can't get more than 4G of memory.

 Using in-memory disks